alicehua11/W207_ML_finalproject/README.md

 ## Features:
 We tried to get as close as possible to the original features.
 We got 53 out of 60 features with our own additional features for a total of 65.
-For the keyword features, previous authors did not mention the details of how some of the features were engineered the in 2015 paper.
+For the keyword features, previous authors did not mention the details of how some of the features were engineered the in the original 2015 paper by K. [Fernandes, P. Vinagre and P. Cortez.](https://www.researchgate.net/publication/283510525_A_Proactive_Intelligent_Decision_Support_System_for_Predicting_the_Popularity_of_Online_News).
 Thefore, we came up with our own calculation method, thanks to [@GurditC](https://github.com/GurditC).
 ![](image/keywords.jpg)

 ## Model(s):